aciccarello/ciccarello.me/_posts/recipes/2022-01-05-breakfast-casserole.md

 - 6+ eggs
 - 2 1/2+ cups of milk
 - 1/2 teaspoon oregano
-- 1 teaspon garlic
+- 1 teaspoon garlic
 {% endrecipe-ingredients %}

 {% recipe-directions %}
-1. Alternate bread, cheese mixed, chilies, sausage, egg, and milk mixture ending with cheeses
+1. Alternate bread, cheese mixed, chilies, sausage, egg, and milk mixture in a 3-quart Glass Baking Dish (or 2 8"x8" dishes)
+1. ending with a topping of cheeses
 1. Let set 4 hours or overnight
 1. Bake at 325 °F (160 °C) for 55 minutes
 {% endrecipe-directions %}